 For over 25 years, August Highland wrote in a variety of traditional forms.
 He gradually became interested in pursuing a new direction and, in the early 90's, began exploring the appropriation of text and rearranging text into non-linear sequences.
-Highland went on to originate a genre of literature called "Hyper-Literary Fiction," which became successively more and more visually oriented.
+Highland went on to originate a genre of literature he calls "Hyper-Literary Fiction," which became successively more and more visually oriented.

 Every compositional element of his work is text.
 From a distance, the text in Highland's work forms a visual pattern.
 Viewed more closely, words and phrases can be read.
 This makes his work a creation of art and a production of literature which combines and transcends both.